-9am – Rider Drop Off and Bike/Gear Checks
+9am – Rider Drop Off at Two Creeks, Symptom Checks, and Bike/Gear Checks

 9am – 10am – Skills Development